-Each of the named authorities will endeavour to provide assistance (as a Supporting Authority) to another of the named authorities (as a Requesting Authority) in the form of provision of personnel, accommodation or equipment in the event of an emergency or other incident and when able and asked to do so in accordance with the guidelines agreed.
+Each of the named authorities will endeavour to assist (as a Supporting Authority) another of the named authorities (as a Requesting Authority).
+The support provided could be in the form of provision of personnel, accommodation, or equipment in the event of an emergency or other incident and when able and asked to do so in accordance with the guidelines agreed.